naveenr414/concept_decisions/README.md

 ```

 This will run training, concept selection, and evaluation for all
-environments (CartPole, MiniGrid, Pong, Boxing, Glucose) and generate all
+environments (CartPole, MiniGrid, Pong, Boxing, Glucose) and write all results to the `results/` folder.
+Figures are generated from the `plot_results.ipynb` file.
-figures into `figures/`.
-Expected runtime on a single GPU: ~24 hours total.

 To reproduce a specific experiment: